bforte/Functoid/README.md

 Final expression: λλλ(x2 (x3 x2 x1))
 ```

-It's not surprising that this returns the successor function, since the
+It's not surprising that this returns the successor function, since the only
-only functions that get applied are `+` and `$` (which evaluates to `1`).
+functions that get applied are `+` and `$` (which evaluates to `1`).

 ## Hello, World!

-You might ask how you would use numbers larger than `9` without doing a
+You might ask how you would use numbers larger than `9` without doing a lot of
-lot of additions, that's where `"` comes into play.
-This special control
+additions, that's where `"` comes into play.
+This special control character
-character delimits multi-digit numbers which get applied once they're read,
+delimits multi-digit numbers which get applied once they're read, characters
-characters `<>^v@` still work inside delimited numbers and everything else
+`<>^v@` still work inside delimited numbers and everything else gets converted
-gets converted to their ASCII code and used as base10 "digit" - for example
+to their ASCII code and used as base10 "digit" - for example `"abc"` which has
-`"abc"` which has corresponding codes of `97,98,99` is converted to `10779`.
+corresponding codes of `97,98,99` is converted to `10779`.

 One thing to note is that by default (`-n` flag disables this) the commands
-`;,.` will print the current function (only if it evaluates to the corresponding
+`;,.` will clear the current function by overriding it with the identity
-"type") and clear the current function by overriding it with the identity
+function and print the current function (only if it evaluates to the
-function.
-Here's a simple way to write a "Hello, World!" which makes use
+corresponding "type").
+Here's a simple way to write a "Hello, World!" which
-of this ability to evaluate multiple functions sequentially:
+makes use of this ability to evaluate multiple functions sequentially:

 ```
 $ lambdoid -qe '"H","e","l","l","o",","," ","W","o","r","l","d","!",@'